Germany's Merck to buy Sigma-Aldrich for $17 billion to boost lab supplies operation

 The group said on Monday that alliances, not major takeovers, would be the way forward for the unit.
 "The pharmaceuticals business (will) remain a good and solid mid-sized player", Kley said.

-Merck had earlier this year signalled that big pharma assets were on its radar and some analysts took a positive view on the fact it had steered clear of such moves.
+Merck had earlier this year signaled that big pharma assets were on its radar and some analysts took a positive view on the fact it had steered clear of such moves.

 Citi analyst Andrew Baum said in a note the acquisition came at a steep premium of about 30 times Sigma's expected 2015 earnings per share, but argued the deal was better than buying a biotech or pharmaceutical asset given what he said was Merck's "long-standing poor track record in pharmaceutical R&D".